-- 1. Establish teams with similar abilities.
-Even kids who do not need assistance and/or ramps should be paired with a partner. - Allow for individual training/practice so that specific skills can be addressed and developed. - 3.
-For safety purposes, teach youth to pick up the balls with two hands when retrieving. - Make sure everybody knows what lane they must bowl. - 5.
+- Establish teams with similar abilities.
+Even kids who do not need assistance and/or ramps should be paired with a partner. - should be paired with a partner.

+2. Allow for individual training/practice so that specific skills can be addressed and developed. - 3.
+For safety purposes, teach youth to pick up the balls with two hands when retrieving. - balls with two hands when retrieving.4.
+Make sure everybody knows what lane they - 5.
 Teach proper stance and ball/hand position. - 6.
 Teach proper foot placement as well and delivery, whether to use a four-step versus a five-step approach.
-Give those needing a ramp (with or without assistance) the appropriate coaching with picking up the ball, placing the ball on the ramp, and pushing the ball down the ramp towards the pins. - 7.
-Begin the game and use standard bowling rules for scoring. - 8.
+Give those needing a ramp (with or without assistance) the appropriate coaching with picking up the ball, placing the ball on the ramp, and pushing the ball down the ramp towards the pins. - Begin the game and use standard bowling rules for scoring. - 8.
 Remind all players to encourage one another during the bowling competition. - 9.
 Have all participants show good sportsmanship by shaking hands with their opponents prior to and after the competition.